gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The Special held a sheet of paper out to Maddy.
 "I think you dropped this."

-"Thanks," Maddy said.
+"Thank you," Maddy said.
-She squeezed Sindy's paw before letting go of it to take back the sketch she had left behind.
+She squeezed Sindy's paw before letting go of it to take back the sketch she had dropped.

 "You're getting much better,"
 the tortoise continued.
 "Your father would be very proud of you."

-"Thanks," Maddy said again.
+"Thank you," Maddy said again a little more awkwardly.

 The silence that followed stretched and stretched until finally Bluster broke it.
 "C'mon," he said to his brother,